Why is it dark at night?

 Modern astronomy (1) has found even more reasons to fully resolve Olbers' paradox.

 As a consequence, we should be able to perceive warmer light in the visible spectrum uniformly distributed across the entire sky at night.
-The reason this is not the case is that—as we now know—the universe itself, meaning space, has been expanding since its inception, causing the background radiation to be "redshifted."
+The reason that this is not the case is, as we now know: The universe itself, meaning space, has been expanding since its inception, causing the background radiation to be „redshifted“.
 This shift to longer wavelengths corresponds to lower radiation energy and temperature.
 What we can measure today as background radiation is „cold“ microwave radiation coming uniformly from all directions, which the human eye cannot perceive.
 Therefore, the night sky is dark and only speckled with many, but separated, points of light.

-The expansion of the universe is not to be understood as galaxies moving away from each other in space, but rather as an expansion of space itself—according to the theory of General Relativity.
-Since the recession velocity of galaxies increases with distance (3), beyond a certain distance, galaxies move away from us faster than the speed of light.
+The expansion of the universe is not simply galaxies moving apart within space but rather an expansion of space itself.
+According to the Hubble-Lemaître law (3), the recession velocity of galaxies increases with distance.
+Beyond a certain distance, galaxies recede from us faster than the speed of light—not because they are moving through space faster than light, but because space itself is expanding so rapidly.
+From regions receding faster than light, neither light nor any signal can reach us.

 The following photo was taken in Cantal in the French Massif Central.
 It shows the band of the Milky Way, whose brightest section can be seen from Europe in the south on summer nights.
-In this photo, artificial light sources played virtually no role.
 Visible is the center of our galaxy, partially obscured by dark interstellar dust clouds.
 The mountain silhouette on the right belongs to the 1,783-meter-high Puy Mary, and the distinctive notch on the mountainside to the left is the rock furrow „Breche Rollande“.
 This panorama is composed of several individual shots taken consecutively with the same exposure time.

 A dark mountain silhouette at night with the starry sky above.